lukas-h/simu_python_course/README.md

     3. Commits
     4. Git CLI
         `git clone <REPOSITORY URL>` <- get a repository fom GitHub
+        `git status`<- see if there are any uncommitted changes
         `git add --all` <- track all files
         `git commit -m "<YOUR COMMIT MESSAGE>"` <- make a new commit
         `git pull` <- pull commits from remote (GitHub)